JennyHuang19/voter-behavior/README.md

-# project
+# What makes someone more likely to vote?
+Using logistic regression to calculate predicted probabilities for whether someone will vote.

 [Project](https://sta210-fa20.netlify.app/project/) for STA 210, Fall 2020

-**What makes someone more likely to vote?
-An exploration of predicting whether someone will vote using logistic regression**

-A project by team Approximately Normal
+**A project by team Approximately Normal**

 In this project, we investigated voter turnout rates over a 14-year period.
 We used data from IPUMS and the American Statistical Association that that were